CYLIX-V2/Cylix-Demo/README.md

 ## What is Cylix?

-Cylix is an **offensive security and AI investigation platform** that helps security teams:
+Cylix is an **offensive security and AI investigation platform**, not just a simple scanner.

+It helps security teams:

 - Continuously **simulate adversaries** and validate security controls
 - **Prioritize and investigate threats** with AI copilots and guided playbooks